With towering glaciers, beautiful lakes, and plenty of outdoor activities, it’s no wonder this place is such a popular destination.

 If you’re lucky you’ll also spot some of New Zealand’s native birds as the skipper takes you closer to the shore.
 The lake is home to tūī, bellbirds, white-faced heron, white heron, king fishers, oyster catchers and even the rare rowi, our most endangered kiwi.

-This is an activity you’ll definitely need your camera for as the views are spectacular.
+You’ll definitely need your camera for this activity as the views are spectacular.
 Plus it’s a wonderful way to kick back and relax as you soak up the scenery.